ritchieng/python-for-everybody/README.md

 4. <a href="https://www.coursera.org/learn/python-databases">Using Databases with Python</a>

 ### Author of Notes and Answers
-Ritchie Ng
+Ritchie Ng, from the sunny island called Singapore.

 ### Awesome Lecturer
-Without him, I would not have been able to create these notes and answers.
+Without him, I would not have been able to create these notes and answers.<br />
 Professor Charles Severance, University of Michigan.